The Weitzman Premium on the Social Cost of Carbon: Introduction

 The conventional discount rate is exponential \citep{Samuelson1937, Koopmans1960, Lancaster1963} but people have argued for a hyperbolic discount rate instead \citep{Ainsley1975, Cropper1991, Arrow2014}.
 In the former, the weight placed on future damages falls at a \emph{constant} rate, in the latter at a \emph{decreasing} rate.
 See Figure \ref{fig:gamma}.

-The late Martin L. Weitzman proposed an elegant and consistent equation for a declining discount rate \citep{Weitzman2001}.
-The initial discount rate is the \emph{average} across a probability distribution or a population.
-The discount rate's rate of decline depends on the \emph{spread} of uncertainty or opinions about the appropriate discount rate.
-Weitzman's formulation is intuitive.
+The late Martin L. Weitzman proposed an elegant and consistent equation for a declining discount rate \citep[][a special case of Theorem 2 in \citet{Chambers2018}]{Weitzman2001}.\footnote{\citet{Millner2020} finds a qualitatively similar effect if discount rates are randomly revised over time.} The initial discount rate is the \emph{average} across a probability distribution or a population.
+The discount rate's rate of decline depends on the \emph{spread} of uncertainty or opinions about the appropriate discount rate.\footnote{Weitzman uses the standard \emph{deviation}. \citet{Freeman2015ej} argue in favour of using the standard \emph{error} of the mean, if the discount rate is seen as a positive rather than a normative parameter.
+We here follow Weitzman as our data is about preferences.
+See \citet{Arrow1996IPCC} and \citet{MillnerHeal2023} for discussions about normative and positive discounting.} Weitzman's formulation is intuitive.
 People with a high discount rate have essentially no interest in what might happen in the distant future.
 They place virtually zero weight on events in the future.
 People with a low discount rate do care about what happens in the long run.
 Gamma discounting largely disregards the opinion of the indifferent and emphasizes the preferences of those who hold a stake.
 In the short run, everyone's opinion matters equally; in the long run, the views of the myopic carry less weight.
-Indeed, in the very long run, a dictatorship of the patient takes hold \citep{Milgrom2024}.
+Indeed, in the very long run, a dictatorship of the patient takes hold \citep[][see also Remark 2 in \citet{Chambers2018}]{Milgrom2024}.\footnote{Impatient people are not ignored in the short run, satisfying non-dictatorship as defined by \citet{FengKe2018}.}